UB-Mannheim/docxstruct/README.md

 The parameters have to be exactly the same like in example.

-The add_check_element functionality adds in the output an additional element for this segment with the original data (for verifcation later).
+The add_check_element functionality adds in the output an additional element for this segment with the original data (for evaluation later).
-Also it improves the data to be better parsed. (it's recommended to use this function always) Options for this function can be found in configuration.
+Also it improves the data to be better parsed. (recommended to use this function always) Options for this function can be found in the configuration.

 To note results to final output the add_to_my_obj function is used.